-Based on the Company's review of its inventory for impairment during the three months ended August 31, 2020, inventory impairment charges totaling \$24.6 thousand were recognized.
-The inventory impairment charges consisted of impairments on homes in inventory, which is included as a component of cost of sales - homes in the unaudited condensed consolidated statements of income.
-The Company recorded inventory impairment charges of \$0.4 million during the three months ended August 31, 2019, which consisted of \$384.3 thousand of impairments on homes in inventory, which is included as a component of cost of sales - homes in the unaudited statements of income, and \$23.8 thousand of impairments of land that was held for sale, which is included as a component of cost of sales - land in the unaudited condensed consolidated statements of income.
+Based on the Company's review of its inventory for impairment during the six months ended November 30, 2020, the Company recognized inventory impairment charges totaling \$0.1 million, which consisted of \$82.6 thousand of impairments on homes in inventory, which is included as a component of cost of sales - homes in the unaudited condensed consolidated statements of income, and \$31.4 thousand of impairments on land that was held for sale, which is included as a component of cost of sales - land in the unaudited condensed consolidated statements of income.
+The Company recorded inventory impairment charges of \$0.6 million during the six months ended November 30, 2019, which consisted of \$0.4 million of impairments on homes in inventory, which is included as a component of cost of sales - homes in the unaudited condensed consolidated statements of income, and \$0.2 million of impairments on land that was held for sale, which is included as a component of cost of sales - land in the unaudited condensed consolidated statements of income.